tldr-pages/tldr/pages/common/qrencode.md

 `qrencode -o {{path/to/output_file.png}} {{string}}`

-- Convert input file to QR code and save to output file:
+- Convert an input file to a QR code and save to an output file:

 `qrencode -o {{path/to/output_file.png}} -r {{path/to/input_file}}`